A Protein Smoothie – A Delicious Dietary Solution

 The Garden and the Wilderness are the same gift: an opportunity to experience the interconnection of all being, between human beings, the rest of creation, and divinity.
 Interconnection persists even in the most challenging circumstances.
 It just is.
 And when the Israelites experienced it in moments of full awareness in the wilderness, perhaps they saw themselves as an inextricable and eternal part of a grand and beautiful design.
 And perhaps that gave them courage to move forward.

 I love mythology.
 Like religion, it speaks in the language of “as if.”
 It is the human story, telling us who we are, where we fit in, our purpose.
 And our ability to create stories and engage others in them is our unique human capability, the one thing that sets us apart from all other animals.
-Over and over again, I find that myths, ancient intuited wisdom, embody fundamental truths.
+Myth, expressing intuited wisdom, embodies fundamental truths.

-Science arrives at these truths through a different process and presents the results of the process differently from story.
-We could say that science and story are like different means of locomotion, all taking you to the same place, but in different ways.
-We risk losing the opportunity for deeper understanding and even our own humanity if we embrace one and ignore or diminish the significance of the other.
+Science arrives at truth through a different process and presents the results of the process differently from story.
+We could say that science and story are like different means of locomotion, all taking us to the same place, but in different ways.
+Embracing one and ignoring or diminishing the significance of the other risks losing the opportunity for deeper understanding.

 Today, some mathematicians think the universe may be conscious.
-Is this what the ancients intuited when they spoke of Elohim (Biblical Hebrew translated “God” — or literally “gods”) — or any of the many other names used by spiritual seekers over the centuries to refer to an essential unity of all being?
+Is this what the ancients intuited when they spoke of Elohim (Biblical Hebrew translated “G-d” — or literally “gods”)?
+Or any of the many other names used biblically and by spiritual seekers over the centuries to refer to an essential unity of all being?

 But what about the biblical text’s assertion that creation occurred in six days with a seventh day for rest?
 Science tells us creation “emerged gradually, over billions of years.”